Australian rules football in the Northern Territory: Expansion throughout the territory 1935-1991

+AFL presence (1990s)

 In 1991, Marrara Oval was increased in capacity, and became the new home for the NTFL and AFL matches.
 The first AFL pre-season fixture between Collingwood and West Coast was played in February 1992 in front of a crowd of 11,000 spectators.

-In 1991, Darwin hosted the first Arafura Games, the first international competition to include the sport of Australian Rules, and local teams have competed against nations from around the world.
-The city has hosted the games since.
+In 1991, Darwin hosted the first Arafura Games, the first international competition to include Australian rules football, and local teams have competed against nations from around the world.
+The city has hosted the competition ever since.

-Since the late 1990s, the Aboriginal All-Stars have captured the imagination of indigenous Australians in the Northern Territory, and have gained a huge amount of support.

-Recent History

-In 2000 the Tanami Football League was formed in the Yuendumu region.
+In 2000, the Tanami Football League was formed by the Yuendumu Substance Misuse Aboriginal Corporation.

+AFL governance (2001-present)

+On 3 September 2001, the businesses of the formerly independent Northern Territory Football League Incorporated (NTFL) were taken-over by the Melbourne-based AFL and became AFL Northern Territory (AFL NT).

-In 2002, a record crowd of 17,500 attended an AFL pre-season practice between the Aboriginal All-Stars and Carlton Football Club.
+In 2002, a record crowd of 17,500 attended an AFL pre-season practice between the Indigenous All-Stars and Carlton Football Club.

-However, in a deal struck with the Northern Territory government, Melbourne based Western Bulldogs AFL side has played several home games a year at Marrara Oval.
+In a deal struck with the Northern Territory government, Melbourne based Western Bulldogs AFL side has played several home games a year at Marrara Oval.

 The first NT women's league was founded in 2004 as a division of the NTFL in Darwin.

-In 2004, Alice Springs main ground Traeger Park was re-developed and has hosted several AFL exhibition matches.
+In 2004, Alice Springs main ground Traeger Park was re-developed to AFL standards with a view of hosting preseason matches.

 In 2007, a representative side began in earnest a campaign to join a major league, the SANFL, WAFL or QAFL with the new team split between Alice Springs and Darwin.
 A decision was reached in late 2008, with the Northern Territory Football Club, known as the Thunder, formed to field a team in the Queensland competition from the 2009 season onwards.
-The Thunder now play in the NEAFL, an elite competition for clubs from Queensland, New South Wales and Canberra as well as the reserve teams of four AFL clubs (Sydney, GWS Giants, Brisbane and Gold Coast).
+The Thunder participated in the NEAFL, an elite competition for clubs from Queensland, New South Wales and Canberra as well as the reserve teams of four AFL clubs (Sydney, GWS Giants, Brisbane and Gold Coast).
+Despite its success, the NT Thunder was wound up in 2019 due to financial stresses on the NT AFL.

 In 2009, a league was established on Groote Eylandt which quickly became popular.
 In 2012, the Wilurrara Tjataku Football League was established due to the substantial obstacles faced by remote communities to travel to Alice Springs.

 In 2017, the AFL's Melbourne Football Club and Melbourne Cricket Club began a fundraiser to turf the desert football ground surface at Northern Territory home of the Ltyentye Apurte Community 80 km south east of Alice Springs.
 Completed in 2021, the softer ground helped establish a new league, the CAFL Country League Premiership.